FlatIO/embed-client/README.md

 </script>
 ```

-If you are using our embed in an ES6 project:
+Otherwise, if you are using our embed in an ES6 project:

 ```js
 import Embed from 'flat-embed';